vuonghy2442/lonelybot/docs/macro_parking.md

 no-pile-to-pile rule is the only structural deviation, with no settled complexity claim either way).

+## P.8 The SAT formulation — corrected after reading the engine [~]

+*The original scheduling proposal (hosts, arrival/departure intervals, mutual exclusion) assumed physical Klondike piles and is WRONG for this variant.* Replaying the old engine's own winning line (seed 18, 88 moves — `check_line.py`) against the source settles it:

+- `Reveal(c)` is not a relocation: `make_reveal` pops c from its pile's hidden range, the card *under* c becomes visible, and **c stays in the visible set** (`visible_mask` is a set — no position exists);
+- `DeckPile(c)` just ORs c into the visible set (placement legality is the type-level `free_slot`, existential — no spot is consumed);
+- `PileStack(c)` with c a locked surface *also* reveals (`make_stack` calls `make_reveal` for locked cards — the reveal-by-stacking);
+- the only "position" in the game is each pile's unlock chain, walking top→bottom — exactly `graph.py`'s `find_blocking` DAG.

+So the correct SAT formulation is a **bounded model check over the words board** (visible set + per-pile unlock depths + foundation heights + deck set ≈ 116 state bits): per step, one of the five moves with its mask legality (`pile_stack = bm & vis & sm`, `deck_pile = deck & free_slot`, reveal = the locked surfaces), effects as set updates, win = all heights 13.
+The K-ladder reduces to the W-ladder (worry-back re-entries only — M is vacuous; no card ever relocates).
+`graph.py`'s relational prototype was close to the true structure all along; what it (and any static relaxation) lacks is exactly the dynamic gates — `bm` and `free_slot` are functions of the visible set, and that is where the game's difficulty lives.

 ## P.5 Experiment log

 **C-SCAR verified on the acceptance corpus (2026-09-12, same setup).**